 Step 1: Define Business Goals and Objectives

-Start by outlining your business goals.
-What do you hope to achieve with your MVP?
-Whether it’s validating a product idea, entering a new market, or gathering user feedback, clearly defining your goals will guide the entire process.
+What do you expect from your MVP?
+Verifying a product idea, entering a new market, or gathering user feedback?
+Clearly stating your objectives will direct the whole process.

 Step 2: Identify the Target Audience